vapor/docs/docs/deploy/fly.md

  release_command = "migrate -y"
 ```

+!!! note
-> The code snippet above assumes you are using the default Vapor Dockerfile which sets your app `ENTRYPOINT` to `./Run`.
+    The code snippet above assumes you are using the default Vapor Dockerfile which sets your app `ENTRYPOINT` to `./Run`.
 Concretely, this means that when you set `release_command` to `migrate -y`, Fly will call `./Run migrate -y`.
 If your `ENTRYPOINT` is set to a different value, you will need to adapt the value of `release_command`.

 Fly will run your release command in a temporary instance that has access to your internal Fly network, secrets, and environment variables.